VJavier05/HRSync-HRIS/README.md

   Manage job postings, applicant records, and hiring status from application to onboarding.

 - 🎁 **Benefits Tracking**
-  Track employee benefits such as health insurance, allowances, and other company-provided benefits.
+  Track employee benefits such as salary increases, tenure-based incentives, and benefits based on years of service.

 - 🔐 **Role-Based Access Control**
-  Secure authentication for Admin, HR, and Employee roles.
+  Secure authentication for HR, Department Head, and Employee roles.

-- 🕒 **Attendance Tracking**
-  Monitor employee attendance and working hours.

 - 📈 **Reports & Analytics**
   Generate HR reports to support data-driven decisions.